anl059/syn1-climate-change/consequences.md

 ## What are the Consequences of Climate Change?
-1) **Rising sea levels:** As the Earth's temperature increases, glaciers and ice sheets melt, causing sea levels to rise.
-This can lead to flooding and erosion of coastal areas and the displacement of millions of people.
+1) **Rising sea levels:** The rising Earth's temperature results in the melting of glaciers and ice sheets, which subsequently causes sea levels to rise, resulting in the flooding and erosion of coastal areas and potentially causing the displacement of millions of people.

 ![image](https://user-images.githubusercontent.com/122491210/225198869-cd93dde7-6fbd-4f86-993b-00af9d404fac.png)